The following patent was granted by

 information. |

-Other information could also have been gathered at
+Other information could also have been gathered at the

-immigrant (e.g. US forms
+(e.g. US forms

 I-140,

-nonimmigrant (e.g. US forms
+I-485, etc.) and nonimmigrant (e.g. US forms

 DS-156,

-I-129, etc.) application
+I-129, etc.) application forms.

-encrypted to prevent unauthorized viewing of the specific
+unauthorized viewing of the specific information.
+The

-information.
-The invention does not prevent the encrypting
+invention does not prevent the encrypting of other, or all

-of other, or all of the information.
-The primary purpose of
+of the information.
+The primary purpose of the card 400 is

-the card 400 is for use of the identification of the
+for use of the identification of the visitor, as well as

-overstay his visit in the country.
+ensuring that the visitor does not overstay his visit in the

-One example of data that would be encrypted for
+One example of data that would be encrypted

-data about her health, for example, she suffers from
+include data about her health, for example, she suffers from

 diabetes, high blood pressure, allergies (e.g. to specific